 With Mailerlite, you get landing pages once you to take a paid accounts.
 There are a number of templates you can choose from, and each one of them is created with the same Drag and Drop interface.

 Auto Resend: Mailchimp does not have this feature, but you will find it on MailerLite.
 On sending an email if your recipient does not act on any of the CTAs, Mailerlite will send them another email.
 Over here, you can also edit the subject line and the message, so the email appears to be more customized and personal in nature.

 Integration: Mailchimp integrates seamlessly with PayPal, which is great for instant payments.
+There is another Paypal alternative Payoneer in the market but MailChimp doesn’t offer integration with the same.
 On the other hand, Mailerlite offers integration with BookFunnel which I don’t think is too helpful unless you’re just selling ebooks!